Leo425451/sandoval123/README.md

 # sandoval123

-'Favorite Food'
+'Favorite Place'
-My favorite food is adobo and sinigang.
+My favorite place ofcourse in Puerto Galera its many beautiful resort and its my hometown.